jdjakub/papers/prog-2022/prog22-manuscript.md

 # Programming systems

-We introduce the notion of a _programming system_ through a number of examples, classified into three broad types.
-Our classification follows the style of Lehman \cite{SPEPrograms} and identifies three types of programming systems, loosely inspired by the notions of _languages_, _operating systems_ and _applications_:
+We introduce the notion of a _programming system_ through a number of examples, classified following the style of Lehman \cite{SPEPrograms} into three broad types.
+These are loosely inspired by the notions of _languages_, _operating systems_ and _applications_:

 - **L-type programming systems** are software ecosystems built around a text-based programming _language_.
 They consist of a set of tools such as compilers, debuggers, and profilers.
 These tools may exist as separate command-line programs, or within an Integrated Development Environment.